davidde/notes/git.md

 ### $ `git rebase other_branch`
 Rebase the **current branch** on the specified **other_branch**.
-This means the current branch's new commits will be reapplied on top of `other_branch`;
+This means the current branch's new commits will be reapplied on top of `other_branch`'s new commits;
 only the current branch changes, while `other_branch` remains unchanged.
 Similar to [git merge](#-git-merge-other_branch), `git rebase` integrates changes from one branch into another.
 The big difference is that **merging preserves history whereas rebasing (potentially) rewrites it:**